Want to apply for The Next Challenge Grant?

 Instead, I have a collection of equipment that is available to borrow if you win a grant: see the kit list here.

-If there are particular pieces of kit you need that aren’t on my list, mention them in your application.
-You won’t get money for them but I might be able to help you source them.
+If there are particular pieces of kit you need that aren’t on my list, mention them in your application and I might be able to help you source them.

 Also, past winners have found that being ‘a Next Challenge Grant winner’ has helped them secure sponsored equipment.